umutc/distrubuted-residential-proxy-system/README.md

 -   **Response Handling:** Agents return the response (status, headers, Base64-encoded body) or error to the Orchestrator via WebSocket.
 -   **Synchronous API:** The Orchestrator provides a synchronous API for internal services to submit jobs and receive proxied responses.
 -   **Agent Management:** Basic tracking of connected agents and their status (available/busy) within the Orchestrator.
+-   -   Lambda handlers use the `AGENT_REGISTRY_TABLE_NAME` environment variable to locate the agent registry DynamoDB table.
 -   **Configuration:** Agent configuration (Orchestrator URL, API Key) managed via environment variables.
 -   **Monitoring:** Basic API endpoint on the Orchestrator to list connected agents.
 -   **Timeout Handling:** Orchestrator implements timeouts for jobs sent to agents.